 Note that the exported name remains usersAtom, so nothing changes for the components or derived Atoms that depend on it.

-We apply the same pattern to userAtom so that the user detail page also refreshes when the window regains focus:
+We apply the same pattern to userAtom so that the user detail page also refreshes when the user switches back to the tab.

 22 collapsed lines